pawurb/hotpath/README.md

 #[cfg_attr(feature = "hotpath", hotpath::main(percentiles = [50, 90, 99], format = "json"))]
 ```

+## Custom Reporters

+You can implement your own reporting to control how profiling results are handled.
+This allows you to plug `hotpath` into existing tools like loggers, CI pipelines, or monitoring systems.

+For a complete working example, see [`examples/file_reporter.rs`](crates/hotpath-test-tokio-async/examples/file_reporter.rs) and [`examples/tracing_reporter.rs`](crates/hotpath-test-tokio-async/examples/tracing_reporter.rs)

 ## Benchmarking

 Measure overhead of profiling 100k method calls with [hyperfine](https://github.com/sharkdp/hyperfine):